How To Find Point Estimate

 Real Examples

 Let's consider a practical example.
 Imagine a researcher wants to estimate the average weight of apples from a specific orchard.
-They randomly select 50 apples and record their weights.
+Also, they randomly select 50 apples and record their weights.
 The sample mean weight is 150 grams.
 In this case, 150 grams is the point estimate for the true average weight of all apples in the orchard.

 Scientific or Theoretical Perspective